-- 1. During the term of the 2020-2022 Collective Bargaining Agreements, WSCCCE may schedule one work day for each steward (up to 10-hours, based on each employee's work schedule) of steward training.
-For the purposes of this MOU, "steward" includes stewards, chapter chairs, and union officers who are anticipated to fill-in as a steward on an occasional, as-needed basis. - 2.
+- Between the date this agreement is signed and December 31, 2025, WSCCCE may schedule one workday for each steward (up to 10-hours, based on each employee's work schedule) of steward training.
+For the purposes of this MOU, "steward" includes stewards and chapter chairs referenced in Article 3 of the collective bargaining agreements. - 2.
 The Union is responsible for the content of the training and agrees it will include training specific to serving as a shop steward at Thurston County.
 In addition, the Union will ensure the content does not violate Thurston County's policies, including the use of county resources for political purposes. - 3.
 The training will be considered time worked for stewards who attend the training during their scheduled work shift.
 Stewards who attend the training during their non-work hours will not be compensated. - 4.
-The Union will provide at least 30-days' notice of the scheduled training.
+The Union will provide at least 30-days' notice to the department head or official and Human Resources of the scheduled training.
 The Employer will ensure stewards can be released to attend the training date to the extent reasonably possible.
 The Union understands that some work areas may have coverage concerns or business needs that may cause the Employer to deny a release request on behalf of a specific steward for a specific date. - 5.
 The Union may schedule additional training days for new stewards and stewards who were unable to attend a previously scheduled session.
 Stewards who attend more than one Union-sponsored session during the term of the agreement must use their own accrued leave for any additional sessions that occur on work time. - 6.
-The Union will provide verification of attendance to Thurston County Human Resources for each steward released to attend a training session. - 7.
-This agreement is not precedent setting and expires on expiration of the 2020-
+The Union will provide verification of attendance to Thurston County Human Resources for each steward released to attend a training session.